-(a) Purpose and procedures.
+- (a) Purpose and procedures. - (1) Donations of money, real estate, products, and services to the city allow residents to make valuable contributions to city programs and should be encouraged.
+Persons and business entities making donations should not, however, expect any reward, reciprocal benefit, or influence.
+Donations to a public improvement district entity must comply with this section. - (2) Donations must be documented to ensure transparency of government, Amend Chapter 12A (Code of Ethics) Page 19 DRAFT enable measurement of the value and usefulness of the donation, and allow for audits of donations.

-- (1) Donations of money, real estate, products, and services to the city allow residents to make valuable contributions to city programs and should be encouraged.
-Persons and business entities making donations should not, however, expect any reward, reciprocal benefit, or influence. - (2) Donations must be documented to ensure transparency of government, enable measurement of the value and usefulness of the donation, and allow for audits of donations. - (3) For long-term or complex projects and projects involving professional services, an agreement must be drafted to document the scope of goods or services to be donated and to document which party retains ownership of intellectual property.
+(3) For long-term or complex projects and projects involving professional services, an agreement must be drafted to document the scope of goods or services to be donated and to document which party retains ownership of intellectual property.
 If a donation will lead to city expenditures, expenditures must follow the procurement process if required by city code or state law.